About

 Epilogue

-I hope you find information posted here helpful.
-However, since some setting are really rare for routine uses, I cannot guarantee that all the information is well-maintained.
-If you find any issues / get a better idea / meet any problem, I am willing to have a discussion via email.
+Some workflows and settings are really rare for routine uses, and personally I am happy with ‘what they are’ as long as they work properly, so I cannot guarantee that all posts are well-maintained under regular inspection.
+If you find any issues / get a better idea / meet any problem, you are welcome to raise it via email.

 春江潮水连海平